 In the Cloud

-Today, most project management programs are cloud-based, which offers ample benefits over physical software.
+Today, most project management tools are cloud-based, which offers ample benefits over physical software.
 It’s a more reliable means of data management than physical storage, and it streamlines collaboration.

 “We want all our software to run in the cloud and be easily accessible online,” Wegman says.
 “Ease of use and quick ramp up were also extremely important as we’re growing very quickly.
 Those features remain very important.
 Cloud software is here to stay.”